-Now that you know your optimum bedtime, make a list of all that needs to be done before you can go to sleep: clean the kitchen, bathe the kids, read stories, tuck the kids into bed, time with your spouse, etc. Estimate how long these activities take, and you’ll have an idea of what time you need to start your before-bed routine.
+Make a list of all that needs to be done before you can go to sleep: clean the kitchen, bathe the kids, read stories, tuck the kids in bed, talk to your spouse, etc. Make an estimate of how long these activities take.
+This will give you an idea of what time you need to start the before bed routine.

 Think About “You” Time

 Make a list of activities that you can do to calm yourself before bed.
 For example: turn off your electronics, read a book, take a shower or a bubble bath, journal.
-If you’re in the habit of watching television or movies late into the night, consider waiting to watch your favorite shows on the weekend when you have a more relaxed schedule.
+If you are in the habit of watching television or movies late into the night consider recording your favorite shows to watch on the weekend when you have a more relaxed schedule.

-Now that you know your optimum bedtime, it’s time to move toward a better bedtime by creating some new bedtime habits.
+Now that you have that information we are going to move toward a better bedtime by creating some new bedtime habits.